 Risks Associated with Sleeping in a Water-Damaged Home

-• Dampness that can lead to the growth of bacteria and viruses, worsening respiratory infections, and creating a breeding ground for insects and vermin
+- Dampness that can lead to the growth of bacteria and viruses, worsen respiratory infections, and create a breeding ground for insects and vermin

 Furthermore, sleeping in a damp environment can also impede your ability to get a good night’s sleep, leading to fatigue and other health issues.